Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/c/COSMA/README.md

     included recursively in the GitHub repository, and cloning the whole thing from GitHub is simply easier then assembling the unpacked sources from different source files.

+-   For 25.09:

+    -   Stuck to 2.7.0 even though there was a 2.7.1.
+That one however did not create some of the shared libraries (the `costa` ones) while it did generate the static equivalents.

+    -   Switched to new set of EasyConfig parameters and also added more comments explaining choices.